n132/n132.github.io/_posts/2022-05-19-Introduction-of-Kernel-Pwn-Double-Fetch.md

 }
 ```
 # 0x03 SileChannel Attack
-Also, because the device would compare the string byte by byte so that we can place our payload at the end of page to burte force the password byte by byte.
+Also, the device would compare the string byte by byte so that we can place our payload at the end of the page to brute force the password byte by byte.

 ```c
 #include <string.h>